 The symptoms of a love avoidant show that they are either predators, prey, or both.

 A lot of psychopaths were victimized by someone in their past.
-If you happen to fall in love with one, identify which category they belong before engaging in a relationship.
+If you fall in love with one, identify which category they belong to before engaging in a relationship.

 Protect yourself by identifying what kind of person they are before involving yourself in a serious relationship.
 Love avoidant behavior may not be something that could leave you lying dead in the woods, but it can tear your soul apart.